You have left your motorcycle out in the rain. Or you are just plain hesitant to ride your motorcycle out there in the rain.

 Wait, we just discussed that motorcycles are designed to be resistant to water.
 Why are we going with this again?

-Well, here is the concern.
-While motorcycles are designed to resist the oxidization due to water, a long and continuous exposure of water particles to the motorcycle components is going to have its effects.
+While motorcycles are designed to resist oxidization due to water, a long and continuous exposure of water particles to the motorcycle components can have its effects.

 Your motorcycle which is exposed to the outside atmosphere will be made up of either of the two materials: